-Testing both your balance skills and your glute flexibility, glute sits are great you really stretching out the powerful muscles at the back of your legs.
-Your glutes are the hardest working muscles when it comes to cycling so make sure you pay them lost of attention.
+Testing both your balance skills and your glute flexibility, glute sits are great for really stretching out the powerful muscles at the back of your legs.
+Your glutes are the hardest working muscles when it comes to cycling so make sure you pay them lots of attention.

 How?
 Sit on the edge of a chair and bring one foot over the other knee so your ankle is resting across your knee.
 With your back as straight as possible, slowly lean forward and you will start to feel the stretch on the back of your thighs and in your bum.

 If you’re feeling adventurous, try it without the chair to test your balancing skills and work your core that bit extra.

 Upper trap stretch

 When road cycling, you will be leaning forward with your weight being held partly through your shoulders.
 This means that your shoulders muscles and your traps will likely be holding a lot of tension after you get off the bike.
 Make sure you stretch out your neck and shoulders so you don’t wake up the next morning in pain.